Boulder for Book Lovers

 Boulder Book Store

 In the tradition of the world’s best bookstores, the Boulder Book Store welcomes readers with colossal, oaky-smelling bookcases, creaky wooden staircases between its three levels, excellent staff picks and appearances by nationally known and local authors.
-Boulder Book Store was named Publisher Weekly's Bookstore of the Year in 2018.
+Boulder Book Store is Colorado's largest independently owned bookstore and is a must-visit for any book lover.

 Unique Bookstores

 Boulder is packed with original bookshops, each with its own niche or flavor.
-Get lost among used and rare books at the filled-to-the-brim Beat Book Shop; get lost in three floors of tomes at Boulder Book Store; or sip coffee beside locals at an old favorite founded by three Buddhists in 1979, Trident Booksellers and Café.
+Get lost among used and rare books at the filled-to-the-brim Beat Book Shop; get lost in Colorado's largest used bookstore, The Bookworm; or sip coffee beside locals at an old favorite founded by three Buddhists in 1979, Trident Booksellers and Café.
 This is just a tiny sampling of Boulder’s bookstores.

 CU’s Special Collections